 As much as some people love Ripple and see it as the next generation of cryptocurrencies, there are also some who have concerns over privacy and centralization.

 Cryptocurrency has always been considered the poster child of privacy and anonymity.
-Ripple’s decision to market their platform exclusively to banks has been a cause of concern for some users who worry about big brother keeping an eye on their transactions.
+Ripple’s decision to market its platform exclusively to banks has been a cause of concern for some users who worry about big brother keeping an eye on their transactions.

 Ripple’s platform is extremely centralized whereas most cryptocurrencies aim to be as decentralized as possible.
 The reason for this is that Ripple owns the vast majority of the coins available on the platform while currencies like bitcoin allow anyone to mine and acquire coins.
 The move to lock coins inside smart contracts was a step in the right direction to fix this issue, but every time the coins are released they first go to Ripple to do with them as it pleases.

 What’s next for Ripple?